nickstreet/IosTestSamples/Readme.md

+# Introduction

+This project aims to provide some patterns for how to test common scenarios in iOS projects using the test framework Cedar.

+With the objective of getting a simple testable app and running I have included a number of different libraries, including Blindside for dependency injection, Cedar for BDD testing, Robot for inspecting views, OHHTTPStubs for testing HTTP interactions and PivotalCoreKit for tapping cells.
+There are many styles of iOS testing so the full collection may not fit your project, but they should demonstrate potential solutions to common problems and I hope that the approaches will be more valuable than the particular tools.

+In the preparing of this, I have had many discussions and it is clear that I have been writing more user-driven tests than some of my colleagues within Pivotal Labs.
+For an alternative (and far more experienced) perspective, I encourage you to review the [best practices](https://github.com/cbguder/BestPractices) project put together by Can Berk Güder.

+I can however say that I have used these approaches successfully on a small project with around 300 tests that run in under 1 minute on a modern iMac.
+We have also found the tests to be reliable, with very few flaky tests and affording a six-week run of uninterrupted green test runs on our CI.

 ## Integration testing

-Many of the tests in this guide reach inside the classes they test, and so don't provide as pure a form of testing as you my be useful from testing websites with tools like WebDriver.
+Many of the tests in this guide reach inside the classes they test, and don't provide as pure a form of testing as web testing tools like Capybra/WebDriver.
 There are many teams working on solutions to this, such as Appium and Kif.
-Apple has also recently released new testings tools in XCode 7 which approximate this, and may be the way to go in the future.
-This is an area with lots of change, but no clearly correct answers.
-If you want to know more, I suggest doing further research, and also checking out a [post by Joe Masilotti](https://github.com/joemasilotti/ios-feature-testing) that reviews various testing options on iOS.
+Apple has also recently released new testings tools in XCode 7 which approximate this, and may be the future of integration testing.
+This is an area undergoing significant change, but currently without compelling solutions.
+If you want to know more, I suggest doing further research and also checking out a [post by Joe Masilotti](https://github.com/joemasilotti/ios-feature-testing) that reviews various testing options on iOS.

+## Cocoapods

+We have used [CocoaPods](https://cocoapods.org) for this example application, which makes adding and updating dependencies extremely easy, as well as providing access to a respository of libraries via cocoapods.org.
+Cocoapods achieves this goal very well, but imposes changes on your project structure via the xcworkspace that some developers are not keen on.
+For a lighter-weight approach consider using [Carthage](https://github.com/Carthage/Carthage) which makes it easy for library developers to build dynamic frameworks that you can include in your applications however you choose.

 ## Blindside